cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/01-introduction.md

 ## What can I learn here?

-This is not intended as a full tutorial: you will get familiar with some basic concepts, and do some basic hands-on exercising to gain confidence with Git.
+This is not intended as a full tutorial: you will get familiar with some basic concepts, and do some hands-on exercising to gain confidence with Git.
 You will find links to full-fledged lessons, there are many of them!

 ::::::::::::::::::::::::::::::::::::: keypoints